boyscout99/boyscout99/README.md

 # 👋 Hi!
 I’m Tommaso

-- I'm doing my second year of my double-degree Master in Cloud and Network Infrastructures at KTH, Sweden and Aalto University, Finland.
+- I'm doing my second year of double-degree Master in Cloud and Network Infrastructures at KTH, Sweden and Aalto University, Finland.
 - I have a B.Sc. in Electronic and Communications Engineering at Politecnico di Torino, Italy.
-- I'm currently learning Machine Learning to integrate it with my cloud knowledge
+- I'm currently learning Machine Learning to integrate it with my cloud knowledge.

 ## I've worked with